knative-extensions/autoscaler-keda/CONCEPTS-API.md

 MinScale and maxScale define the minimum and maximum allowed replicas, they are optional and if not specified the extension will use the default values of 1 and infinite respectively.

-**Important** :At this point scale from zero is not supported, thus triggers should be always active.
+**Important** : At this point scale from zero is not supported, thus triggers should be always active.

+**Note** : For ready to use examples check samples under `./test/test_images/metrics-test` and the [DEVELOPMENT](DEVELOPMENT.md) guide on how to apply them.

 ## Custom metric configuration